stewndungu/Personal_Projects/README.md

     - key issues mainly with the sql is if the MAriaDB from xampp is using the same port as another DB
            - you will need to change the port number at the config button which will point you to a config file.
-           - you can find the find button on you text editor and type ports to find the config area for it _ Also this DB does not have a password set for it, if you want the password set_
+           - you can find the find button on you text editor and type ports to find the config area for it -Any other issues can be searched on google to find a video about it

+  _ Also this DB does not have a password set for it, if you want the password set_
       - change on the sql itself through localhost:
       - cahnge the username & password in the config files
-      - change the parameters int
+      - change the parameters in trial.bat
 ```